Kaleem-Bashir/MyStock/README.md

-# 📊 Real-Time Stock Tracker App
+# 📊 Real-Time Stock Tracker SAAS App

 A full-stack real-time stock tracker built with **React**, **Tailwind CSS**, and **Firebase**.
 This app allows users to sign in, search for stocks, view real-time (mock) stock data, and manage a watchlist.